KarlWinkler/Authorly/README.md

 A web app for writing books

-# Diagrams for the database and website design
+# Initial Diagrams for the database and website design

+These were designed before anything else so that I could get a rough idea of what I wanted to do

 ER Diagram